This week when I was giving support to a potential client by Skype, we’ve discussed Email Lists, obviously.

-Hi there!
-This is something that came up this week when I was giving support to a potential client by Skype.
-I actually made this question and the expert marketing manager gasped a bit considering my impertinence.
-Maybe it was, but this is the most important question that you must place at the top of the Email Marketing Best Practices Pile.
+I questioned why he would want an email list anyway, and the expert marketing manager gasped a bit considering my impertinence.
+Maybe it was, but this is the most important question you must place at the top of the Email Marketing Best Practices Pile.

-If your need is about spreading the word out about your or your brand but not selling directly because you’re a blogger, huge B2B company that don’t sell online, but needs leads, then write it down.
+If your need is about spreading the word out about your or your brand but not selling directly because you’re a blogger, huge B2B company that doesn’t sell online, but needs leads, then write it down.

-Purpose is a Friend of Effectiveness
+The Purpose is a Friend of Effectiveness

 Ok, now you have your list of Objectives written down and need to make it work.
 Do you know the concept of a Mantra?
-Is almost something like a constant pray or words/phrases that you keep repeating until your mind gets used to it.
+It is almost something like a constant pray or words/phrases that you keep repeating until your mind gets used to it.
 This Objective list is your new Mantra from now on.

 Depending on your initial strategy, even the auto-responders or drip emails need to have this in mind.